AetrexTechnology/mmsegmentation/docs/en/inference.md

 ## Inference with pretrained models

-The testing script 'arch_segmentation.py' is in folder demo.
+The testing script 'arch_segmentation.py' is in the folder demo.
 We can run the following commands to obtain the arch boundary in a color image.

 ```shell
 python demo/arch_segmentation.py ${CONFIG_FILE} ${CHECKPOINT_FILE} --img-path ${INPUT_DIR} --show-dir ${OUTPUT_DIR}